ijpb-bioinformatics/single-meiosis/README.md

 ## R: variantutils

 - Process the output of the single-meiosis bash pipeline and prepare input for hmm-nco function.
-- Call the crossover.py programm
+- Call the crossover.py programm.

 ## R: hmm-nco

 author: S. Robin

-R function to run the HMM model for Tetrad's genotyping .
+R functions to run the HMM model.

 # Report